bercowskya/NEUBIAS-Porto2019/README.md

     pip install watermark black blackcellmagic bokeh-catplot bootcamp_utils

-Finally, we need to configure JupyterLab to work with the plotting packages we will use.
+Finally, we need to configure Jupyter Notebook to work with the plotting packages we will use.

     jupyter labextension install --no-build @pyviz/jupyterlab_pyviz